DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Related Works

-\textbf{Multidisciplinary Optimization Techniques:} Similar optimization problems also occurred in the application of neural networks~\cite{raissi2019physics} that learns complex tasks in the field of AI4Science, \emph{e.g.}, approximating complex fields~\cite{krishnapriyan2021characterizing} and training on noisy measurements~\cite{yuan2022pinn}.
-We believe the relevant research will be beneficial for scene-aware PAE generation, and visa versa.
+\textbf{Multidisciplinary Optimization Techniques:} Similar optimization problems also occurred in the application of neural networks~\cite{raissi2019physics} that learn complex tasks in the field of AI4Science, \emph{e.g.}, approximating complex fields~\cite{krishnapriyan2021characterizing} and training on noisy measurements~\cite{yuan2022pinn}.
+We believe the relevant research will benefit dynamic PAE generation and vice versa.
 In the field of reinforcement learning, research has been conducted on the problem of exploring the action space and utilizing inaccurate feedback~\cite{pmlr-v80-colas18a}.
-However, the general scene-aware PAE generation problem is defined in the complex state space, such as a patch with 10K+ pixels, which cannot is intractable for reinforcement models.
-Recently, language-driven models have been adapted for optimization~\cite{yang2024large}, but there is still a gap between language and low-level AE data~\cite{carlini2024aligned}, which should be filled by the generative embedding model.
+However, the general dynamic PAE generation problem is defined in the complex state space, such as a patch with 10K+ pixels, which is intractable for reinforcement models.
+Recently, language-driven models have been adapted for optimization~\cite{yang2024large}, but there is still a gap between language and low-level AE data~\cite{carlini2024aligned}, in which generative embedding models shall fill.